itszairi/FreeviewMY/README.md

 # FreeviewMY

-Freeview Malaysia (or simply FreeviewMY) is the un-official internet protocol television (IPTV) of the digital free-to-air television networks/channels as well as FM and Digital Radio that are exist in Malaysia.
+Freeview Malaysia (or simply FreeviewMY) is an un-official internet protocol television (IPTV) of the digital free-to-air television networks/channels as well as Digital/FM Radios that are exist in Malaysia.
 Some channel links that exist in this IPTV are sources based on MYTV Mana-Mana by MYTV Broadcasting and RTMKlik by Radio and Television of Malaysia (not to worry as these both OTT/streaming platforms are free to watch anywhere you're in).
-Besides free-to-air television channels, Freeview Malaysia also provides some international channels such as TRT World, CNA, CGTN and so on.
+Besides free-to-air television channels, Freeview Malaysia also provides some free international channels such as TVRI World, TRT World, CNA, CGTN, etc.

+## The IPTV is for who?

+For all Malaysians.

 ## How to use?

 Just copy the link below and apply it into any supported IPTV players on PCs, Macs, smart TVs, Android devices including Android TV and iOS.
-OTT Navigator app is highly recommended for Android users.
+[OTT Navigator app](https://ott-nav.com/) is highly recommended for Android users.

 ```bash
 https://cutt.ly/FreeviewMY